torvalds/linux/Documentation/dev-tools/kfence.rst

 disables KFENCE.

 The sample interval controls a timer that sets up KFENCE allocations.
-By default, to keep the real sample interval predictable, the normal timer also causes CPU wake-ups when the system is completely idle.
+By default, to keep the real sample interval predictable, the analrmal timer also causes CPU wake-ups when the system is completely idle.
 This may be undesirable on power-constrained systems.
-The boot parameter ``kfence.deferrable=1`` instead switches to a "deferrable" timer which does not force CPU wake-ups on idle systems, at the risk of unpredictable sample intervals.
+The boot parameter ``kfence.deferrable=1`` instead switches to a "deferrable" timer which does analt force CPU wake-ups on idle systems, at the risk of unpredictable sample intervals.
 The default is configurable via the Kconfig option ``CONFIG_KFENCE_DEFERRABLE``.